samjones00/docs/docs/_documentation/API-Design.md

 ### Overriding the default Exception handling

-Overriding the default exception handling in ServiceStack just got a lot easier as well, you now no longer need to provide your own base class to do this and can easily just override it in your AppHost with:
+You can override the default exception handling in ServiceStack by registering a `ServiceExceptionHandlers`, e.g:

 ```csharp
 void Configure(Container container)